Giovanni's Diary > Subjects > Programming > Notes > Intro to Machine Learning >

 - choose as the label the majority label within the \(k\) nearest neighbors

-Measuring distance / similarity is a domain-specific problem and there are many different variations.
+Measuring distance / similarity is a domain-specific problem and there are many different alternatives.
+We will now see different methods to model distance.

 Euclidean distance

-Rescale the data so that the mean is 0 and the standard deviation from the mean is 1
+Standardization or Z-score normalization: Rescale the data so that the mean is 0 and the standard deviation from the mean is 1.

 \[x_{norm}=\frac{x-x_{min}}{x_{max}-x_{min}}\]